 - Make the eggplant

-- 6. Trim the eggplants and cut lengthwise into 1/3-inch-thick slices, discarding the first and last slices from each one; you should have about 18 slices.
-Lay the slices on a baking sheet and brush on both sides with 1/3 cup of olive oil.
-Place over the hottest part of the grill, in batches if necessary, and cook, turning once, until soft and golden brown, 3 to 5 minutes on each side; return the slices to the baking sheet as they are done.
+- 5. Trim the eggplants and cut each lengthwise into 1/3-inch-thick slices, discarding the first and last slices from each one; you should have about 18 slices.
+Place the slices on a baking sheet and brush the slices on both sides with 1/3 cup olive oil.
+Transfer the eggplant over the hottest part of the grill, in batches if necessary, and cook, turning once, until soft and golden brown, 3 to 5 minutes on each side.
+Return the slices to the baking sheet as they are done.

-- 7. Season the eggplant slices on both sides with salt and pepper and arrange the slices on a work surface with a narrow end of each slice toward you.
+- 6. Season the eggplant slices on both sides with salt and pepper and arrange the slices on a work surface with a narrow end of each slice toward you.
 In a small bowl, mix the goat cheese, pesto, and nutmeg until smooth and well blended.
 Season to taste with salt and pepper.
-Place about 1 tablespoon of the mixture on the narrow end of each slice of eggplant and roll up, not too tightly, like a jelly roll.
-Set aside.
+Place about 1 tablespoon on the narrow end of each slice of eggplant and roll up, not too tightly, like a jelly roll.

-- 9. You can serve the eggplant now, or refrigerate it for at least 1 hour, or overnight, to allow the flavors to marry.
-If you chill it, remove it from the refrigerator 30 minutes before serving to come to room temperature.
+- 8. You can serve the eggplant slices now or refrigerate them for at least 1 hour or up to overnight to allow the flavors to marry.
+If you chill the eggplant, remove it from the refrigerator 30 minutes before serving to come to room temperature.

 Eggplant Rollatini with Goat Cheese and Pesto Recipe © 2008 Mario Batali.
 Photo © 2008 Beatriz da Costa.
 All rights reserved.